zeesthoughts/BestPractices/README.md

 - Use asynchronous operations
 - Implement proper error handling

-## Contributing

-Feel free to contribute to this guide by submitting pull requests or opening issues for discussion.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 Remember: These are guidelines, not strict rules.
 Context matters, and sometimes breaking a rule makes sense.
 The key is understanding why these practices exist and making informed decisions about when to apply them.